openedx/open-edx-proposals/oeps/architectural-decisions/oep-0014-proc-archive-repos.rst

 Alternative 2: Create Archive Branch
 ------------------------------------

-Move the code from the master branch to an archived branch, while leaving the repository itself within `edx organization`_.
+Move the code from the master branch to an archived branch, while leaving the repository itself within `openedx organization`_.

 Pros: